mrggambles-stack/Obelisk-An-Autonomous-Digital-Intelligence-ADI-/README.md

 My current ADI implementation includes:

-Agent Layer — Conversational and reasoning system
+Agent Layer which is the Conversational and reasoning system

-Treasury Layer — On-chain wallet monitoring
+Treasury Layer which is it's own On-chain wallet it controls

-Revenue Mechanism — Fees or economic alignment system
+Revenue Mechanism which comes from fees and economic alignment

-Trigger Engine — Event-based autonomous actions
+Trigger Engine which is Event-based autonomous actions, it has no physical world like us so it instead broadcasts its thoughts and propogates itself.

-Public Log System — Conversation and action archive
+Public Log System which has a Conversation and action archive

-Safety Constraints — Defence against prompt injection, reasoning
+Safety Constraints which is a defence against prompt injection, reasoning

 The goal is not chaos.
 The goal is structured autonomy.